BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Assets.md

 > _Problem Solved:_ Sam wants to give someone else access to his digital assets, without affecting his current resilient setup.

-Sam takes on a partner: his lovely wife, Sophia.
+Sam takes on a partner: his super wife, Sophia.
 He now wants to make it easy for her to recover his funds if something happens to him.
 To do so, he rerolls his envelope with a second permit.
 It can still be opened with SSKR shares (which must be regenerated as part of the process), but now the envelope is also locked with Sophia's public key, which allows her to open it with her private key.

 The three sharded Envelopes are created in the same way as when Sam just locked them with his SSKR shares, but now when the encryption occurs, a second assertion is added to each envelope, `hasRecipient`:
 ```